 3. Can people live without television and why?
 To tell the truth, I think conventional television has had its day and is on the fall now.
 More and more people replace television by the Internet and prefer social nets to TY shows.
 Still I believe television won’t disappear without a trace.
 People of older age will prefer it to IT gadgets options.

 4. What way of getting information about the world do you prefer and why?
 I admire the greatest invention of our time –the Internet.
 This endless virtual reality contains the detailed experience and knowledge of humanity gained for the last 10 000 years and can cater for any kind of request in no time regardless wherever you are.
 The Internet now is the overwhelming source of information for people all over the world, me including.

 5. What is your attitude towards advertising?
-Generally speaking, I tolerate advertising, unless it’s not too aggressive.
+Generally speaking, I tolerate advertising, unless it’s too aggressive.
 I clearly realize that advertising is a way to live for millions and millions of valuable sites in the Internet and interesting TV and radio programs.
 Besides, some commercials are really small pieces of art.

 6. Do you think young people are influenced by what they see in the media and why?
 Absolutely, they are molded as personality in the heat of the current mass media informational flow.
 They think, speak and act like their media heroes no matter whether it’s in compliance with conventional ethics and morale or not.
 Therefore, it implies the greatest social responsibility of mass media for what they speak and show to young people.

 7. Would you ever consider a career in media and why?
 Frankly speaking, I wouldn’t.
 It’s not in my line to express somebody else’s opinions and views, push through the reporters’ crowds just to secure the best place or time for an interview and primarily only to make a new sensation or highlight or concoct a new intrigue.
 But, on the other hand, tastes differ.